 Obviously, this doesn’t mean you should be bossy or pushy.
 The fact is, most people will look to the photographer for instruction.
 Confidence and quick thinking on your part will ease the pressure on them and help things go smoothly.

-Overthinking poses is tedious, time-consuming and a deterrent to a good time.
+Overthinking poses is tedious, time-consuming, and a deterrent to a good time.
 Let your subjects enjoy themselves and time your shots for the right moments.
 Yes, there will be times when you’ll need to offer advice to avoid double chins, unwanted shadows, and the like.
 Make them comfortable, offer your advice as friendly banter and the shots will present themselves.
+For example, capturing stunning photos together against a beautiful background is one of the easiest ways to create memorable moments for the engaged couple.

 The shots you take when your subjects don’t know or aren’t expecting them are often some of the best in the session.
 Keep shooting while you’re traveling between locations, when your clients are simply looking around or fixing hair, etc. Don’t forget the bloopers!
 Even in a formal setting, a spontaneous expression or comical moment is priceless.